orb-lang/helm/doc/md/design/dramatis-personae.md

 line breaks, but they shouldn't know anything about the xterm protocol\.

 And they certainly shouldn't know anything about how to edit text: and the Txtbuf knows everything about how to edit text\.
+The Txtbuf is the most "actor like" thing we have which isn't an actor: it knows how to edit, it knows how to lex, give printable content to Zones, but every time we change the command buffer, we knock it on the head and make a fresh one\.

 So ideally, a Rainbuf holds and returns Lines, which are arrays of Tokens\.
 It knows how to compose them, it can cache them, bust the cache and re\-render, reflow automatically if given a different width, and so on\.
-Because it knows where every piece of text is within the abstract grid of the Zone, it can pass mouse commands \(and some other kinds of commands to be fleshed out later\) to the underlying buffer, which I expect can be relied upon to directly return a value which will let the Rainbuf handle any changes to layout implied by the mouse command, such as expanding or folding a table print\.
+Because it knows where every piece of text is within the abstract grid of the Zone, it can process mouse commands \(and some other kinds of commands to be fleshed out later\) to the underlying buffer; the Lines will have "targets" corresponding to certain regions of the Line, and will be smart enough to directly return a value which will let the Rainbuf handle any changes to layout implied by the mouse command, such as expanding or folding a table print\.